RiftTeam/multicolor/README.md

-      -c, --converter    converter: pil (default), see mtc.cfg for more -o, --output       outputfile for multicolor values (.lua) -f, --force        force overwrite of outputfile when it already exist -m, --mode         mode to encode values: raw (default) or rle -v, --version      show version info
+      -c, --converter    converter: pil (default), see mtc.cfg for more -o, --output       outputfile for multicolor values (.lua) -f, --force        force overwrite of outputfile when it already exist -r, --range        range of colors per line (16 or 31) -m, --mode         mode to encode values: raw (default) or rle -v, --version      show version info
       -h, --help         show this help

     The optional arguments are only needed if the default setting does not meet the required needs.
 A specific name for the outputfile can be set (-o / --output).
+    The range of maximum colors per line (of the image file) can be set to 16 or 31.
 	Mode (-m / --mode) to encode the pixel data via rle (run-length encoding) or as raw, which is the default.
 To reduce the colors of the image per line, various converters (-c / --converter) can be used.
 These can be configured in "mtc.cfg".